Approximate k-NN Graph Construction: a Generic Online Approach: Introduction

 Despite numerous progress has been made in recent years, the major issues latent in approximate \textit{k}-NN graph construction still remain challenging.
 First of all, many existing approaches perform well only on low-dimensional data.
 The scale of data they are assumed to cope with is usually less than one million.
 Moreover, most of approaches are designed under specific metric \textit{i.e.}, $\textit{l}_2$-norm.
 Only recent few works~\cite{paredes:06, weidong, cvpr16:ben} aim to address this issue in the generic metric spaces.
 Thanks to the introduction of NN-Descent in~\cite{weidong}, the construction time complexity has been reduced from $O(n^{1.94})$~\cite{paredes:06} to $O(n^{1.14})$ for data with low dimensionality (\textit{e.g.}, \textit{5})~\cite{weidong}.

 Besides the major issues aforementioned, many existing approaches still face another potential problem.
-In practice, it is possible that the dataset changes from time to time.
-This is particularly the case for large-scale Internet applications.
-For instance, the photos and videos in Flickr grows on a daily basis.
-In visual object tracking~\cite{tsp02:arula}, the new object templates are joined into the candidate set, and the obsolete templates should be swapped out, as the tracking continues.
+Namely, most of the approaches are designed to build approximate \textit{k}-NN graph for a fixed dataset.
+In practice, it is not unusual that the dataset changes from time to time.
+This is particularly the case for large-scale multimedia search tasks.
+For instance, the photos and videos in Flickr grow on a daily basis.
+Given \textit{k}-NN graph is adopted to support the content-based search and browse, it should allow the dynamic update on the \textit{k}-NN graph.
+Such that the newly uploaded images and videos could be retrieved and browsed over as soon as they are put into the repository.
+Another typical scenario happens in e-shopping website.
+In the website, new clothes are put on sale and old-fashioned products should be withdrawn from sale each day.

 In these scenarios, one would expect the \textit{k}-NN graph that works behind should be updated dynamically.
-Unfortunately, for most of the existing approaches, the dataset is assumed to be fixed.
+Unfortunately, for most of the existing approaches~\cite{weidong, efanna16,jmlr09, msraKNN}, the dataset is assumed to be fixed.
 Any update on the dataset invokes a complete reconstruction on the \textit{k}-NN graph.
 As a consequence, the aggregated costs are very high even the dataset is in small-scale.
 It is more convenient if it is allowed to simply insert/remove the samples into/from the existing \textit{k}-NN graph.
 Nevertheless, it is complicated to update the \textit{k}-NN graph with the support of conventional indexing structure such as locality sensitive hashing (LSH)~\cite{lsh04}, R-Tree~\cite{rtree84} or k-d tree~\cite{kdtree75}.

-Recent study~\cite{arxiv:debatty16} shows that it is possible to build approximate \textit{k}-NN graph incrementally by invoking \textit{k}-nearest neighbor search directly on an existing \textit{k}-NN graph.
-Unfortunately, limited speed-up (\textit{10} to \textit{20} times) is observed in~\cite{arxiv:debatty16}.
-In order to support fast indexing, \textit{k}-medoids is called in the approach to partition the samples that are in \textit{k}-NN graph, which becomes very slow when both \textit{d} and \textit{n} are large.
-Moreover, since it is built upon \textit{k}-medoids, it only works in certain metric spaces.

-Another problem that is closely related to approximate \textit{k}-NN graph construction is \textit{k}-nearest neighbor search (\textit{k}-NN search), which also arises from a wide range of applications.
+Another problem that is closely related to approximate \textit{k}-NN graph construction is nearest neighbor search (NN search), which also arises from a wide range of applications.
 The nearest neighbor search problem is defined as follows.
 Given a query vector ($q \in R^d$), and \textit{n} candidates in $S$ that are under the same dimensionality.
-It is required to return sample(s) for the query that are closest to it according to a given metric $m(\cdot, \cdot)$.
+It is required to return sample(s) that are the closest to the query according to a given metric $m(\cdot, \cdot)$.